 So how did we get from $0 available to borrow to almost a quarter million available to you in a Home Equity Loan?!?

 Elementary my dear, elementary.
 When you deal with the devil you get defeated every time because the game is rigged.
-Now the game is up and you have busted the banks at their own game.
+Now the game is up and you have busted the banks.
 You solved the crime of the century.
 Congratulations!

 Work with a company that is education oriented not product oriented.
 It should only take a few minutes of a phone call to know you are not being listened to and slowly directed into the one size fits all solution box that some banks have.
 A good Home Equity Loan provider will give you plenty of options and educate you along the way.